nj-vs-vh/advent-of-code-2023/README.md

 optimize them and update the numbers.

 Methodology:
-- Measured quantity: the time between the moment string input is read from the disk and the moment the answer is calculated
+- Measured time: between the moment string input is read from the disk and the moment the answer is calculated
+- Each part is measured independently, no data is shared between parts (i.e. input parsing is included in both times)
 - Averaged over 50 runs
 - System: 2021 Mac M1 Pro 16 Gb